syncfusion-content/asp.netwebforms-docs/aspnet/DataManager/Data-Adaptors.md

 ## OData Adaptor

-OData Adaptor that is extended from Url Adaptor, is used for consuming data through OData Service.
+OData Adaptor that is extended from URL Adaptor, is used for consuming data through OData Service.
 You can use the following code example to use OData adaptor.

 {% highlight html %}